-Broccoli Salad with Grapes and Bacon – a delicious salad that can even double as a meal.
+Broccoli Salad with Grapes and Bacon - a delicious salad that is full of flavor and texture.
 With blanched broccoli, red grapes, sliced almonds, green onions, yummy bacon, and the most delicious creamy dressing!
-This Stealthy Healthy side dish will definitely be on repeat in your weekly meal plans from now on.
+This side dish will definitely be on repeat for all your summer parties and BBQs.

 I decided to create my own rendition of this ever-popular veggie side dish.
 And I decided to add fresh grapes for my fruit, toasted sliced almonds for my crunch, and bacon, ‘cause… BACON!!